Funding the Plan

 The District has worked carefully to ensure that the proposed $285 million bond referendum meets the needs of students and staff, reflects our community’s priorities, and provides long-term value for this taxpayer investment in our school.

 On Tuesday, May 20, Abington Township and Borough of Rockledge residents will vote on a $285 million bond to build a new Middle School.
-If approved by a majority vote, the tax impact on a median homestead value of $387,402 would be $54 per month starting in 2026.
+If the referendum is approved by a majority vote, the estimated tax impact on a median homestead in the District with a current implied market value of $387,402 would be $54 per month.
+The earliest that any tax impact would go into effect would be July 2026, but the full tax impact will be phased in over several years to reflect when the bonds for the project are issued.
+The exact timing of the subsequent tax impact is not known at this time, but if the referendum is approved by voters, the Board of School Directors will determine a schedule for bond issuance during the design phase.

 Calculate Your Tax Impact!